 Washington, DC 20036

-The Bachelor of Science in Nursing Degree is on conditional approval from the Kansas State Board of Nursing.
+The baccalaureate nursing program is on conditional approval from the Kansas State Board of Nursing.

 Kansas Board of Nursing